thalex/CTF-Write-ups/picoCTF-2017/for80-just_keyp_trying/README.md

 ![keymap](https://raw.githubusercontent.com/dbaser/CTF-Write-ups/master/picoCTF-2017/for80-just_keyp_trying/for80-just_keyp_trying-02.png)

-but wait! we have 29 lines of data, let's use a python script to do the work to us! :D
+but wait! we have 29 lines of data, let's use a python script to do the work for us! :D

 ```python
 #!/usr/bin/python